 I get at least one email a day with that specific question.
 And I completely get it.
 Some people just get on your nerves.

-Here are 3 ways I deal know-it-alls.
+Here are 3 ways I deal with know-it-alls.

 1. Don’t Get Annoyed With Them

-Obvious, right?
+Obviously, right?
 So why do you get annoyed?
 Sure, know-it-alls are annoying but there’s another way to deal with them.

 I was recently at a conference in Amsterdam with a friend who runs a startup.
 We were talking to two German wannabe entrepreneurs.

 My friend was sharing some stuff he learned in this first year as a founder.
 Just some basic things like not thinking enough about the user, launching too early, etc. He was just sharing his perspective on common mistakes.

 And one of the German guys was like: “That’s the most obvious thing I’ve ever heard.”